 To compensate for these disadvantages, there is much less overhead.
 In particular, there is no connection setup.
 This makes UDP well suited to query/response applications, where the number of messages exchanged is small compared to the connection setup and teardown costs incurred by TCP.
-A Security Review of Protocols

-When UDP is used for large transmissions, it tends to behave badly on a sectork.
-The protocol itself lacks flow control features, so it can swamp hosts and societs and cause extensive packet loss.
+When UDP is used for large transmissions, it tends to behave badly on a network.
+The protocol itself lacks flow control features, so it can swamp hosts and routers and cause extensive packet loss.

 UDP uses the same port number and server conventions as does TCP, but in a separate address space.
-Similarly, servers usually (but not always) inhabit lownumbered ports.
+Similarly, servers usually (but not always) inhabit low-numbered ports.
 There is no notion of a circuit.
 All packets destined for a given port number are sent to the same process, regardless of the source address or port number.